diwako/ACRE2-Custom-Signal-Calculation/README.md

 You will _not be able_ to boost your radio signal across the whole map with this!
 ACRE2's algorithm has some hard limits for radios!

+You will need to set your ACRE's signal model to Arcade or LOS Multipath.
+LOS Simple will not work!
+LOS Multipath is ACRE's default signal model.

 ## Examples

 ### Boosting and crippling radios